Resources for parents to continue the

 conversation about race and racism in your homes.

 Here is a list of a few resources to help you begin or continue the conversation about race and racism in your homes.
-If you have resources, you would like to share, please email me.
 This is a list in progress.
 We have so much to learn as individuals, families and faith communities.
 I’d like to share a prayer from Marian Wright Edelman’s book, I Am Your Child, God:

 I pray for peace in myself, in my family, in my community, in my country, and in all the world.
 I pray that no one will hate, that no one will kill, that all will forgive and live in love.

-The following books are available at the church and can be borrowed by contacting me at firstname.lastname@example.org:
+The following books are available at the church and can be borrowed by contacting John Judson, Senior Pastor, email@example.com

 God’s Dream, a picture book by Archbishop Desmond Tutu and Douglas Carlton Abrams illustrated by LeUyen Pham